geode-sdk/indexer/README.md

 # Geode Indexer

-This repository is the Geode Mod Indexer.
-In order to add your mods to the Geode Index, you will need to use this repository.
+This repository is for the Geode Mod Indexer. \
+This is a streamlined way of adding mods to the Geode Index, by having them be hosted on GitHub.

 ## How to add mods
 * Fork this repository.